 Frequently Asked Questions about Countries with Low Taxes

-What country has the lowest taxes in the world?
+What country has the lowest taxes?

 There is no official lowest tax country, as numerous countries have low or even no taxes.
 Some countries with low taxes for exapts and citizens include the Cayman Islands, Bulgaria, Bermuda, Paraguay, Monaco, and countries in the Middle East like the UAE, Oman, Bahrain, and Qatar.